lombardpress/lombardpress-schema/docs/critical.md

 According to the the judgement of the editor, an expression is missing from the transmitted text.
 Ideas for improvement of the text may then either be added to the edited text itself or indicated in an apparatus note.

 Notice this reading type is only relevant if a note in the apparatus is desired or required.
-If the addition of some material is sufficiently reflected by appropriate symbols in the text (such as <added> or {added}), the `supplied` element can simply be put in the main text.
+If the addition of some material is sufficiently reflected by appropriate symbols in the text (such as <added> or {added}), the `supplied` element can simply be put in the main text, as detailed in the [section above](#supplied).

 #### Rules